fermarsan/aixt/docs/Aixt language.md

 - By default all variables in **Aixt** are mutable, so `mut` keyword is not supported
 - **Aixt** supports the semicolon `;` by separating statements in the same line
 - As _V_, **Aixt** support function attributes like `[inline]`, but these attributes include others like `[task]` which gives support to multitasking in the transpiling to _NXC_ language
-- mutex variables for giving support to multitasking in _NXC_ transcompilation
+- `mutex` variables for giving support to multitasking in _NXC_ transcompiling

 # V's supported keywords
 The V's supported keywors are in bold.